top of page

 • Instagram

 League of Women Voters, St. Cloud Area (LWVSCA) is planning to attend a range of community events this spring and summer.
-We are organizing a schedule of participation in outdoor festivals and local parades.
-Our members who attend these outreach events will be available to discuss current issues and address questions about voting law and voter registration.
+Our members who volunteer at these events will be available to discuss current issues and address questions about voting law and voter registration.
+We look forward to welcoming visitors to our table at the St. Cloud Juneteenth celebration at Lake George on June 14, from 2:00 to 7:00 p.m.
+We also anticipate participating in three local parades in June and another on the Fourth of July.

 Women's History Month